towolf/towolf.github.com/docs/PsychDemos/PanelFitterDemo.markdown

 different resolution, your graphics hardware or display device will use digital image processing to scale and resize the input video signal from its set resolution to the native resolution of the device.
-This introduces lag due to processing delays, and possibly non\-deterministic timing variance in visual stimulus onset, therefore you should avoid such non\-native resolutions and run your displays at native \(maximum\) resolution.
+This introduces lag due to processing delays, and possibly non-deterministic timing variance in visual stimulus onset, therefore you should avoid such non-native resolutions and run your displays at native \(maximum\) resolution.
 If you still want to display stimulus images at a different size than the panels native resolution, the panelfitter can help you.
 It provides you with a framebuffer of selectable size and then performs the